 Congratulations on being admitted to the MScPT (course-based) Program!
 Welcome to the Department and Faculty.
 This is the first step in your journey to becoming a Physical Therapist.

 You will be embarking on a PT shadow day in September and a one week introductory placement in December.
-There are two pre-requisites that need your immediate attention!
+There are two pre-requisites that need your immediate attention.

 2. Hepatitis B Injections and Immunizations

 All immunizations can be completed at the University Health Center.
-Bring your immunization records with you, these can normally be obtained from your local public health office.
-These records will help the University Health Center determine what you need.
+They are very busy during the month of August so it is important that you call them prior to coming to Edmonton to book an appointment.
+Bring your immunization records with you, as these records will help the University Health Center determine what you need.

-The majority of these pre-requisites can be completed in August when you arrive on campus.
-Hep B and Police Record Check must be started now.
+Most pre-requisites can be completed in August when you arrive on campus.
+Hepatitis B immunizations, booking your appointment at the University Health Centre and the Police Information Check must be started now.

 For more information go to: Health, Safety and Pre-Requisite Requirements

 - Your first three clinical placements will take place in Alberta.
 This is a department policy.
-You will have an opportunity to request out-of-province placement(s) and/or an international placement later in the program
+You will have an opportunity to request out-of-province placement(s) and/or an international placement later in the program.

-- In addition to the course registration fees, students are responsible for costs associated with clinical placements, i.e. travel and housing
+- In addition to the course registration fees, students are responsible for costs associated with clinical placements, i.e. travel and housing.

 Academic Coordinator of Clinical Education